First Produced By: Dr. Bernard Bechtel

 Click here to contribute feedback

-The tail of an amelanistic corn will follow the body pattern and color.
+The tail will match the body color and pattern.